-The information security policy should be endorsed by the accountable manager or, in the case of design organisations, by the head of the design organisation, and reviewed at planned intervals or if significant changes occur.
+The information security policy should be endorsed by the accountable manager and reviewed at planned intervals or if significant changes occur.
 Moreover, the policy should cover at least the following aspects with a potential impact on aviation safety by:

-- (a) committing to comply with applicable legislation, consider relevant standards and best practices; - (b) setting objectives and performance measures for managing information security; - (c) defining general principles, activities, processes for the organisation to appropriately secure information and communication technology systems and data; - (d) committing to apply ISMS requirements into the processes of the organisation; - (e) committing to continually improve towards higher levels of information security process maturity as per IS.D.OR.260;
+- (a) committing to comply with applicable legislation, consider relevant standards and best practices; - (b) setting objectives and performance measures for managing information security; - (c) defining general principles, activities, processes for the organisation to appropriately secure information and communication technology systems and data; - (d) committing to apply ISMS requirements into the processes of the organisation; - (e) committing to continually improve towards higher levels of information security process maturity as per IS.I.OR.260;

-- (f) committing to satisfy applicable requirements regarding information security and its proactive and systematic management and to the provision of appropriate resources for its implementation and operation; - (g) assigning information security as one of the essential responsibilities for all managers; - (h) committing to promote the information security policy through training or awareness sessions within the organisation to all personnel on a regular basis or upon modifications; - (i) encouraging the implementation of a 'Just-(Culture' and the reporting of vulnerabilities, suspicious/anomalous events and/or information security incidents; - (j) committing to communicate the information security policy to all relevant parties, as appropriate.
+- (f) committing to satisfy applicable requirements regarding information security and its proactive and systematic management and to the provision of appropriate resources for its implementation and operation; - (g) assigning information security as one of the essential responsibilities for all managers; - (h) committing to promote the information security policy through training or awareness sessions within the organisation to all personnel on a regular basis or upon modifications; - (i) encouraging the implementation of a 'just-culture' and the reporting of vulnerabilities, suspicious/anomalous events and/or information security incidents; - (j) committing to communicate the information security policy to all relevant parties, as appropriate.